Char siew rice in Singapore

 7. Kay Lee Roast Meat Joint

 Kay Lee adopts Zhujiang style roast that originates from Guangzhou, China.
-Char siew ($50 per kg, $5 with rice) here is juicy and flavourful; its outer layer glistens with a deep dark caramelised colour.
-After all, this is a recipe that’s been sold for $4 million and has expanded to four other branches since they started their Upper Paya Lebar outlet in the 70s.
+The Char Siew (from $10) here is juicy and flavourful; its outer layer glistens with a deep dark caramelised colour.
+After all, this is a recipe that’s been sold for $4 million.

 8. Kim Heng HK Roasted Meat

-Kim Heng serves char siew rice ($3.30) with the oily but fragrant rice you’d get with chicken rice.
+Kim Heng serves Char Siew Rice ($4.50) with the oily but fragrant rice you’d get with chicken rice.
 The seasoning of the rice and char siew glaze both come with a hint of ginger and go well together.
 We also love how the portion comes with generous and thick chunks of char siew rather than thinly sliced pieces.

 Address: 214 Serangoon Avenue 4, #01-88, Singapore 550214